legalbuddy/legalbuddy/README.md

 # LegalBuddy Infrastructure
 Legal Buddy India Private Limited is an Indian Company incorporated under the provisions of the Companies Act, 2013.
-We are just a tech platform to provide results basis the algorithm and is not a law firm and does not provide legal advice.
+We are a tech platform to provide results basis the algorithm and is not a law firm and does not provide legal advice.
 The use of any materials or services is not a substitute for legal advice.
 Only a legal practitioner can provide legal advice.
 A legal practitioner should be consulted for any legal advice or matter.
 No Attorney-Client relationship is created by use of these materials or services.

 # Service Status Overview